5 minutes

 Reducing Market Consolidation with the Guardian

 In addition to being fully auditable, the Guardian compresses the development cycles of projects while scaling the creation of tokenized carbon assets.
 Based upon the InterWork Alliance (IWA) Sustainability Business Working Group & Voluntary Ecological Markets Task Force Standards, the Guardian offers an advanced set of validation functions for client-side policies and schemas.
 Once all roles, as well as the functions they fulfill are clearly mapped, it is capable of standardizing the MRV policies that generate the tokenized assets.
 This in turn is how the Guardian supports the scaling of validation and verification.
-With this foundation in place, automated tests for well established and highly utilized policies (IRec, Verra, and GHG policies) during the development and usage of the Guardian confirm improved consistency.
+With this foundation in place, automated tests for well established and highly utilized policies (IREC, Verra, and GHG policies) during the development and usage of the Guardian confirm improved consistency.

-Both of these SIF grantees are challenging the legacy assumptions, expectations, and biases surrounding who is - and should be - empowered to validate or verify an ecological asset.
-Their approaches each require automation at scale as well as transaction speeds, industry-leaving throughput (>10K TPS), and low-cost fee structures far superior to legacy systems, so as to process the granular data to necessary breadth and depth.
-They saw Hedera as their network of choice precisely because we coupled these features with industry-leading low carbon infrastructure designed for energy efficiency.
+As we explored in Part II, DLT-enable digital MRV (dMRV) refers to a network of digital touchpoints providing granular visibility into asset creation.
+It is defined by the customized, methodology-specific availability of rich data inputs across roles and actors, traceable at the project level, scalable to new orders of magnitude, delivered faster and at lower cost than fully manual legacy MRV processes can usually attain, and recorded immutability on public ledgers.
+Across a wide range of ventures, SIF grantees and Hedera Guardian users are currently challenging legacy assumptions, expectations, and biases surrounding who is – and who should be – empowered to validate or verify ecological assets.
+Their approaches all require automation at scale as well as fast transaction speeds, industry-leading throughput (>10K TPS), and low-cost fee structures far superior to legacy systems.
+This enables them to process granular data with the necessary breadth and depth.
+Hedera is their network of choice precisely because we couple these features with industry-leading low carbon infrastructure designed for energy efficiency.
 Looking ahead, Hedera is poised to emerge from the current bear market as the de facto industry standard for sustainability-focused dApps.

 Next Up: Discovering a Global Carbon Price